Internal Security

 Is Kadyrov floundering domestically?

 Putin was greeted in Chechnya with a neon green sign reading «We need sharia.» A few days later, «NIYSO» was graffitied on the back wall of a police station in Gudermes.
 There are no reports that those behind these acts of protest have been found, despite raids.
-Similarly, earlier this year, the kadyrovtsy struggled to discover the identity of whoever burned a car with markings of Adam Kadyrov’s personality cult.
+Similarly, earlier this year, the kadyrovtsy struggled to discover the identity of whoever burned a car with Adam Kadyrov (the door was marked with the letter «K13», tacitly reserved for people connected to Adam Kadyrov, and instead of a license plate, the plate read — DUSTUM).
 These actions comprise a trend of growing willingness to express opposition to the regime, and to do so in ways that can evade the kadyrovtsy.

 October 5, Kadyrov’s birthday, was marked by a militant attack on a police station in Gudermes.
 Bystanders report how a grenade explosion resulted in multiple casualties, although details vary.
 Despite days of checking everyone entering orleaving Gudermes, the kadyrovtsy have yet to identify and locate the attacker (s).